AlaskanHusky/mvc-framework/README.md

-# mvc-framework
+# MVC Framework
-Simple MVC frameworks that shows how not to do.
+Simple MVC frameworks, that shows how not to do.